 Stucturing debt terms that work for a rapidly growing business

-GrowthGenius (“GG”) is an AI-assisted sales prospecting service provider for B2B businesses, headquartered at the OneEleven accelerator in Toronto.
+GrowthGenius is an AI-assisted sales prospecting service provider for B2B businesses, headquartered in Toronto.
 The company needed financing to fund its rapid expansion.
 Raising equity seemed like the obvious choice, but GG's exceptional growth prospects made an equity investment unappealing because of the high cost of dilution.
 GG sought out a debt solution, and was well into discussions with other lenders when FirePower was introduced.
-Despite this, GG picked FirePower.
-FirePower’s efforts to get to know the partners, understand the business, and tailor a loan structure that worked for the company and its owners proved to be the difference.

 Despite being well down the path with other lenders, GG picked FirePower.
-FirePower’s efforts to get to know the partners, understand the business, and tailor a loan structure that worked for the company and its owners proved to be the difference.
+FirePower’s efforts to get to know the founders, understand the business, and tailor a loan structure that worked for the company and its owners proved to be the difference.

-With this new loan in place, GG is now well-positioned to fund its rapid growth without the heavy cost of dilution.
+With this new loan in place, GG is now well positioned to fund its rapid growth without the heavy cost of dilution.

 When FirePower first met Last Call Analytics, the company was building custom big data analytics and visualization software platforms for frontline sales staff, primarily of beverage & alcohol distributors, but also for clients in other industries.
 Last Call needed capital to grow, as well as strategic guidance to develop a stronger revenue model and focused direction.
 FirePower invested both capital and hard work, shifting the revenue model, focusing its resources, and ultimately, helping the company achieve its potential.